jessemcbrower/checkout_system/README.md

 - **Username:** `admin`
 - **Password:** `admin`

-**Alternative Admin Account:**
+**Gmail Account For SMTP:**

 - **Username/Email:** `mcbrower.checkoutsystem@gmail.com`
 - **Password:** `Checkmate`

 **Note:** The email account above was originally set up for notifications but may no longer be functional.
 Email functionality will be revisited in future updates.
+SMTP is not longer part of this project, for now.

 ## To-Do List